anmol9910/Synapse-Agent-Fabric/README.md

-# Synapse-Agent-Fabric
+🚀 Synapse-Agent-Fabric

-🤖 Personal Agentic AI Chatbot (Production Ready)
+🤖 Your Production-Ready Personal Agentic AI Chatbot

-This is an advanced, production-ready GenAI application built on a powerful agentic architecture.
-This application allows users to create custom AI agents, choose between different LLM providers (like Groq and OpenAI), and toggle real-time web search capabilities.
+Synapse-Agent-Fabric is an advanced, production-grade GenAI application built on a cutting-edge agentic architecture.
+It empowers users to create custom AI agents, seamlessly switch between multiple LLM providers (like Groq and OpenAI), and even enable real-time web search to fetch live information.

-The entire system is divided into three distinct parts:

-Core AI Agent (LangGraph): This is the brain of the project.

-Backend Server (FastAPI): This acts as a bridge between the UI and the AI Agent.
+This modular and scalable system is designed for performance, flexibility, and ease of use, making it perfect for developers, researchers, and AI enthusiasts.

+🧩 System Overview

+The project is built on a three-tier architecture, ensuring clear separation of responsibilities:

+1️⃣ Core AI Agent (LangGraph) – The intelligent engine powering your AI chatbot.
+2️⃣ Backend Server (FastAPI) – The high-performance API layer bridging UI and AI.
-User Interface (Streamlit): This is a clean and interactive web app for user interaction.
+3️⃣ User Interface (Streamlit) – A sleek, interactive web application for effortless interaction.

 ✨ Key Features
-Custom Agent Behavior: Define the agent's behavior (e.g., "act as a financial analyst") using a System Prompt.

-Multiple LLM Providers: Switch between Groq's super-fast models and OpenAI's powerful models.

-Dynamic Model Selection: Option to select different models within each provider (e.g., qwen, gemma, gpt-4o-mini).

-Real-time Web Search: Empower the agent to search for real-time information on the internet using the Tavily API.

-Robust & Scalable Architecture: The FastAPI backend and LangGraph agent make this project stable and scalable.

-Interactive UI: A user-friendly interface built with Streamlit.

-🛠️ Tools and Technologies
-This project was built using the following modern tools and technologies:

-![Tools and Technologies]

-AI Agent: LangChain & LangGraph (React Agent)

-Backend: FastAPI, Uvicorn

-Frontend: Streamlit

-LLM Providers: Groq, OpenAI

-Web Search Tool: Tavily Search

-Programming Language: Python

-🏗️ Project Architecture & Layout
-The project is designed with a 3-phase architecture, making it modular and easy to manage.

-![Project Layout]

-Phase 1: The Core AI Agent (ai_agent.py)
-This is the core engine of the project.
-It uses LangGraph's create_react_agent, which gives the LLM the ability to use tools (like web search).

-Phase 2: The Backend Server (backend.py)
-A high-performance API server built with FastAPI.
-It receives requests from the frontend, validates them with Pydantic, and calls ai_agent.py to return a response to the frontend.

-Phase 3: The User Interface (frontend.py)
-An interactive web application built with Streamlit.
-It provides the user with all the options to interact with the AI Agent (model selection, system prompt, etc.).

-Architecture Diagram
-![Project Architecture Diagram]

-📸 Application in Action
-Here's a look at how the application works:

-Selecting a model with the Groq Provider:

-Creating a specific agent (Financial Analyst) and making a query:

-🚀 Getting Started: Setup & Installation
-To run this project on your local machine, follow these steps:

-1. Install Dependencies
-First, install all the necessary Python libraries.
-Create a requirements.txt file, add the libraries listed below, and run pip install -r requirements.txt.
+✅ Custom Agent Behavior – Configure your agent with a system prompt (e.g., “Act as a Financial Analyst”).
+✅ Multi-LLM Support – Switch between Groq’s lightning-fast models and OpenAI’s powerful models.
+✅ Dynamic Model Selection – Choose models like qwen, gemma, or gpt-4o-mini on the fly.
+✅ Real-Time Web Search – Fetch live internet data with Tavily API integration.
+✅ Scalable & Robust Architecture – Built with LangGraph and FastAPI for stability and flexibility.
+✅ Modern UI – A clean, minimal, and user-friendly interface designed in Streamlit.

+🛠️ Tech Stack
+Layer	Tools & Technologies
+AI Agent	LangChain, LangGraph (ReAct Agent)
+Backend	FastAPI, Uvicorn
+Frontend	Streamlit
+LLM Providers	Groq, OpenAI
+Search Integration	Tavily Search
+Language	Python
+🏗️ Architecture & Layout

+This project is designed with modularity in mind, making it easy to maintain and extend.

+📂 Phase 1: Core AI Agent (ai_agent.py)

+Implements create_react_agent from LangGraph for tool-using AI agents.

+📂 Phase 2: Backend Server (backend.py)

+FastAPI-powered REST API.

+Uses Pydantic for validation and connects directly to the AI agent.

+📂 Phase 3: User Interface (frontend.py)

+Streamlit web app for easy interaction.

+Provides model selection, agent customization, and query execution.

+🖼️ Architecture Diagram

+(Insert Architecture Diagram Here)

+📸 In Action

+🔹 Model Selection (Groq Provider) – Choose a model and start chatting instantly.
+🔹 Agent Customization – Build domain-specific agents like Financial Analysts, Data Scientists, or Research Bots.

+🚀 Getting Started
+1️⃣ Install Dependencies

+Create a requirements.txt and install:

 streamlit
 fastapi